Psalm 19: 8, 9, 10, 11

 The law is a path to righteousness.

-Overall, this psalm shows clearly that the psalmist finds the law life-giving and not restrictive, ennobling and not demeaning.
+The psalmist is teaching that the law is life-giving and not restrictive, ennobling and not demeaning.
 Reverence for the law seems to promise the best that life has to offer.

 They are more precious than gold, than a heap of purest gold;